ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D17 - Jan 17, 2018

 Lacking time today, prepping to final test tomorrow.
 Took an hour of rest from that to solve 5 string related challenges on hackerrank.
 Unfortunately that's it for day 17. :(

+### R1D18 - Jan 18, 2018

+Same as yesterday, total lack of time because of exams.
+Managed to solve 4-5 challenges on hackerrank, math-oriented stuff today.
+Hour of coding is better than no coding at all.